moonjeongro/movieql-cileht/README.md

-# Movieql Client using Apollo
+# Movieql Client with React, Apollo and GraphQL

 Movie app built with React, Apollo and GraphQL